Buffalo Soldier tragedy of 1877: Day two

-July 27, just after sunrise the men continued to follow the trail with Sulphur Draw to the left and dry, short-grass stubs here and there.
-As the miles went on, the reddish soil became "more sandy" and much more effort was needed to move forward.
-By 9:00 am, the Indians they were following started west, deeper into the void and away from any source of water.
-Between 2:00 and 3:00 pm after some 25 miles of hard travel, the Indians scattered in eight directions, with criss-crossing trails.
-The bison hunters' horses were exhausted and the older army horses were worse off.
-Men were becoming stuporous in the heat.
-One of the hunters, Johnny Cook, wrote that the Indians "were giving us a dry trail; they would finish us off with thirst."
-Nolan, aware of the need for water, had scouts checking for possible sources of water for his animals and men.
-Tafoya and some other scouts found where the Indian trails merged once again.
-Nolan set off after them.
-The men suffered in the unrelenting heat.
-A soldier fainted off his horse from sunstroke, and had to be dealt with.
-Nolan sent a trooper forward to have the scouts wait for them.
+On July 27, just after sunrise, the men continued to follow the trail with Sulphur Draw to the left and dry, short-grass stubs scattered here and there.
+As they covered more miles, the reddish soil transitioned to a "more sandy" terrain, requiring greater effort to advance.
+By 9:00 am, the Indians they were tracking veered westward, leading deeper into arid surroundings, away from any water source.
+Between 2:00 and 3:00 pm, after approximately 25 miles of challenging travel, the Indians dispersed in eight directions, leaving criss-crossing trails.
+The bison hunters' horses were fatigued, and the older army horses fared even worse.
+Men began to feel lethargic in the oppressive heat.
+Johnny Cook, one of the hunters, noted that the Indians seemed to be deliberately leading them on a dry path, intending to exhaust them with thirst.
+Recognizing the urgent need for water, Nolan had scouts search for potential water sources for both the animals and the men.
+Tafoya and other scouts identified the point where the Indian trails converged once more, prompting Nolan to pursue them.
+The men endured the relentless heat, with one soldier succumbing to sunstroke and requiring immediate attention.
+Nolan sent a trooper ahead to instruct the scouts to wait for their arrival.